OfficeDev/office-js-docs-pr/docs/outlook/debug-autolaunch.md

     In addition to building the code and starting the local server, this command should set a registry key for this add-in to 1: `HKEY_CURRENT_USER\SOFTWARE\Microsoft\Office\16.0\Wef\Developer\[Add-in Id]\UseDirectDebugger`. `[Add-in Id]` is the Id in the add-in manifest.

-1. Open Outlook desktop (or reopen if it's already open).
+1. Start Outlook desktop (or restart Outlook if it's already open).
 1. Compose a new message or appointment.
 You should see the following dialog.
 Do *not* interact with the dialog yet.

     ![Screenshot of Debug Event-based handler dialog](../images/outlook-win-autolaunch-debug-dialog.png)